gilch/hissp/README.md

 ...   ':*',  # Target: Control word for unpacking.
 ...   ('.upper','name',),  # Method calls start with a dot.
 ...   'sep',  # Target: Keyword argument.
-...   ':',  # Control words compile to strings, not raw.
+...   ':',  # Control words compile to strings, not raw Python.
 ...   'file',  # Target: Keyword argument.
 ...   # Module handles like `sys.` end in a dot.
 ...   'sys..stdout',),)  # print already defaults to stdout though.
 ... )